jbmorley/raspberry-pi-portable/README.md

    sudo apt-get --yes autoremove
    ```

-2. [Mosh](https://mosh.org/) is useful to have around in case your laptop goes to sleep during the rest of the process or your on an unreliable network:
+2. [Mosh](https://mosh.org/) is useful to have around in case your laptop goes to sleep during the rest of the process or your on an unreliable network.

    ```bash
    sudo apt-get install --yes mosh